palant/palant.info/content/articles/another-cluster-of-potentially-malicious-chrome-extensions/index.md

 While allowing execution of remote code (unsafe-eval) isn’t technically a permission, I listed it under permissions to simplify the presentation.

+**Update** (2023-06-12): The complete list of extension IDs from this article series can be found [here](https://github.com/palant/malicious-extensions-list/blob/main/list.txt).
+This repository also contains the [check-extensions command-line utility](https://github.com/palant/malicious-extensions-list/releases) which will search local browser profiles for these extensions.

 | Name | Weekly active users | Extension ID| Relevant permissions |
 |----------------|-----------:|-------------|-----------|
 | Adblock all advertisments - No Ads extension | 741,224 | gbdjcgalliefpinpmggefbloehmmknca | All websites<br>declarativeNetRequest<br>tabs |